e-n-f/piano-diary/README.md

 ## 2015-11-01

 Actually did a half-decent job on a song with a backbeat ("The Candy Man").
 Maybe 1960s pop will not elude me forever.

+Weird how little music publishers care whether they print the canonical version of a song or some other arrangement

 ## 2015-11-09